DON’T GET CAUGHT WITHOUT CMMC COMPLIANCE

 The DEFENSE FEDERAL ACQUISITION REGULATION SUPPLEMENT (DFARS) CASE 2019–D041 was implemented by the Department of Defense (DoD) on September 29, 2020 as an Interim Rule.
 This rule amends the DFARS to implement a DoD Assessment Methodology and Cybersecurity Maturity Model Certification framework to assess contractor implementation of cybersecurity requirements and enhance the protection of unclassified information within the DoD supply chain.

 - DFARS mandates the implementation of NIST Special Publication 800-171r2 (NIST SP 800-171r2).
-This requires companies seeking government contracts to deliver self-assessment scores with a System Security Plan (SSP) and a Plan of Action and Milestones (POA&Ms) to the Supplier Performance Risk System (SPRS) for the DoD.
+This requires companies holding or seeking government contracts to deliver self-assessment scores with a System Security Plan (SSP) and a Plan of Action and Milestones (POA&M) to the Supplier Performance Risk System (SPRS).

-CMMC 2.0 is on the horizon.
+CMMC 2.0 is on the horizon and will follow DFARS.
 It is a program designed by the Department of Defense (DoD) to define minimum levels of protection for FCI (Federal Contract Information) and CUI (Controlled Unclassified Information).
 Contracts with FCI require compliance with six CMMC 2.0 Domains.
 Contracts with CUI require compliance with all fourteen CMMC 2.0 Domains; the requirements mirror the 110 security practices in NIST SP 800-171.

 Companies that Require Cybersecurity Compliance